DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 Other Features

-- Onboard storage: The DeWalt DXPW4035 features a handy storage area, which allows you to neatly store nozzles and accessories and be always prepared by having everything needed at hand.
+- Onboard storage: The DeWalt DXPW4035 allows you to be always fully prepared, as it features a handy storage area, where nozzles and accessories can be stored.

-- Safety: Safety of operation is enhanced by a low oil protection, a thermal relief valve (which helps to prevent internal pump damage) and a trigger lock mechanism (which prevents accidental operation).
+- Safety: Safety of operation is enhanced by a thermal relief valve (which helps to prevent internal pump damage), a trigger lock mechanism (which prevents accidental operation) and a low oil protection.

-- Accessories: On top of an owner's manual and the usual documentation to get you swiftly started, the DeWalt DXPW4035 also comes with spray gun, soap hose, oil, nozzle cleaner, wand and pressure hose.
+- Accessories: On top of an owner's manual and the usual documentation to get you swiftly started, the DeWalt DXPW4035 also comes with pressure hose, soap hose, spray gun, oil, nozzle cleaner and wand.

 Product Videos